jakejarvis/hugo-mod-twemoji/README.md

 ### ⚡ Quick Start

-For a quick start, a partial template is mounted at `layouts/partials/twemoji-js.html`, which does everything described in the section below for you.
+For a quick start, an optional [partial template](https://gohugo.io/templates/partials/) is mounted at `layouts/partials/twemoji.html`, which does everything described in the section below for you.
 Include this somewhere near the bottom of your base template, before `</body>`:

 ```go
 {{ partial "twemoji" . }}